simplemilk/ITSC-4155_Team_10_Capstone_Project/readme.txt

   - Implemented User registration and login pages.
   - Implemented User password change options.
   - Implemented the Main UI and ability to add in expense categories.

+Installation Guide:

+To start the project change the target directory in your console/terminal to niner_finance then type in the following code:

+npm start

+To begin the project